Rari-Capital/rari-stable-pool-contracts/API.md

 Withdraws funds from RariFund in exchange for RFT.

 You may only withdraw currencies held by the fund (see `RariFundManager.getRawFundBalance(string currencyCode)`).
-However, exchanges are integrated into the web client via 0x Instant.
+However, `RariFundProxy.withdrawAndExchange` withdraws your funds and exchanges them via 0x in one transaction.

 Please note that you must approve RariFundManager to burn of the necessary amount of RFT.